POPULATION29,179,952 (July 2012 est.)

 AT THE CENTER

-The Religious Lives of Migrant Minorities: Great Britain, Malaysia, and South Africa (PART ONE) (Full Screen)
+The Religious Lives of Migrant Minorities: Great Britain, Malaysia, and South Africa (Part II) (Full Screen)

-Religion, ethnicity, and politics are all profoundly intertwined in Malaysia, and the country’s ethno-religious dynamics have shaped its history even prior to independence from the United Kingdom in 1957.
-The introduction of Islam in the 13th century led to the decline of Indian-imported Buddhism and Hinduism among Malays.
+Religion, ethnicity, and politics are all profoundly intertwined in Malaysia, as the country’s complex ethno-religious dynamics have shaped its history.
+The introduction of Islam in the thirteenth century led to the decline of Indian-imported Buddhism and Hinduism among Malays.
 Beginning in 1511, Malay lands experienced successive colonization by the Portuguese, Dutch, and British Empires.
-The British imported Chinese and Indian workers during their rule, the forebears of modern Malaysia’s 40% non-Muslim minority.
+The British conquered Malay lands in the early nineteenth century and imported Chinese and Indian workers who would become the forebears of modern Malaysia’s forty percent, non-Muslim minority.
 The Malaysian Constitution defines all ethnic Malays as Muslims, thereby inextricably fusing ethnic Malay identity with Sunni Islam.
-Though the official state religion is Islam, minorities are guaranteed freedom of religion.
-Malaysian politics is characterized by a balancing act between ethnically based political parties, many of which seek to either increase or decrease Islam’s sociopolitical influence.
-Despite Prime Minister Najib Razak’s recent efforts to deemphasize ethno-religious differences, friction between immigrant populations, Islamists, and the Islamic-influenced moderate Malay government has proven a constant threat to political stability.
+Though the official state religion is Islam, minorities are guaranteed the freedom of religion.
+Malaysian politics are characterized by a balancing act between ethnically based political parties, many of which seek to either increase or decrease Islam’s sociopolitical influence.
+Despite Prime Minister Najib Razak’s recent efforts to deemphasize ethno-religious differences, friction between immigrant populations, Islamists, and the Islamic-influenced moderate Malay government threatens political stability.